abhinay01/RestAPI/README.md

 ## How it works
 #### Locally
 To run locally please download the project and install json server from https://github.com/typicode/json-server.<br>
-After successful setup.<br>
-Please open Postman and test all the supported method through it.
+After successful setup,please open Postman and test all the supported method through it.

 #### Cloud
 This application is already hosted on heroku <br>